 About 3 hours ahead of serving time: Begin roasting the turkey.

 * IMPORTANT * If you're brining your turkey, which I recommend, it must be brined before you begin this recipe.
-Brining the turkey is not included in the prep time and will take about 18 hours.
+Brining the turkey is not included in the prep time and will take about 20 hours.
 (Don't worry, 99% of that time is inactive.)
 Here's the recipe and how to do it.
-And while I always prefer DIY, but you can also purchase a pre-brined turkey.
-(FYI, all Kosher turkeys are brined.)

 - ½ cup unsalted butter, softened